top of page

 Jackie Lee Morrison(c)2021_Tabitha Arthur Photography_hr-4881.jpg

-Jackie returned to writing in 2021.
-To date, her writing has been published in Newsroom, Headland, The Spinoff, Turbine | Kapohau, and Capital magazine.
-She was a co-editor of Turbine | Kapohau 2022, is a roving food journalist, and freelance writer and editor.
+Jackie's writing has been published in Newsroom, Headland, The Spinoff, Turbine | Kapohau, Capital magazine, and Takahē.
+She was a co-editor of Turbine | Kapohau 2022, named as one of the six highly commended entries in the prestigious Sargeson Prize 2023, and works as a freelance writer and editor.

 About Jackie